 Backyard Plans with Swing Set & Fence

-Swing Set Installation
+Swing Set DIY

-He drew up the plans and sent all of the parts he needed to our house prior to his arrival.
-Thomas’ Nana and Uncle Tim also came out to help with the building of the swing set.
+He drew up the plans and mailed all of the parts he needed to our house prior to his arrival.
+My mother-in-law and brother-in-law, Tim, also flew to Denver to help with this swing set DIY.
 Thomas is one loved little boy.

-This particular weekend, I remember him primarily being in the way and throwing a fit if he could not be helping the guys.
-We had to taking him shopping to get him out of their way for a few hours.
+This particular weekend, I remember him primarily being in the way and throwing a fit if he could not be in the backyard with the guys.
+We had to take him shopping to get him out of their way for a few hours.

 Backyard Swing Set After